 4. Be Resourceful

 A successful sales rep needs to be resourceful, which is especially important for reaching out and targeting potential customers.
 This means going above and beyond and using every resource or asset at his or her fingertips to close the deal.
-Sometimes, this requires thinking outside the box of traditional sales methods and processes.
+Sometimes, figuring out how to be a better salesman requires thinking outside the box of traditional sales methods and processes.

 5. Be Focused

 Given that sales reps often have a high volume of work and activity goals to reach, they must be able to concentrate on a given task without becoming overwhelmed or distracted.
 When they’re concentrated on the task or sales call at hand, it will show in the quality of their sales pitch.